About

 SEGS became affiliated with the American Association of Petroleum Geologists (AAPG) in 1944.
 The Gulf Coast Association of Geological Societies (GCAGS) accepted the SEGS as a member in 1954.
 Although there is only limited historical data on the SEGS and its early activities, a nearly complete listing of officers from 1944 to the present has been compiled.
 Reading through this listing reveals the names of many of the widely recognized geologists in the southeast.
 During the first 20 years of the SEGS, this list included Herman Gunter, Paul Applin, Eleanor Caldwell, Robert Vernon, Milton Hruby, Louise Jordan, James Calver, Nevin Hoy, B.F.
 Buie, Harbans Puri, Don Gorsline, William Revees, H. Grant Goodell, H. K. Brooks, Joesph Banks, E.C.
 Pirkle, Howard Cramer, and Steve Windham.
 The list of officers from 1964 to the present includes many geologists still very active in the geologic profession in the southeastern United States.
 Although the number of original SEGS members is not known, the membership reached a maximum of nearly 300 in the late 1970s.
 The current membership is about 160 including those from the mining industry, academia, environmental and geological consulting, water resource professionals and government geological surveys.

 Through its history, the SEGS has organized and conducted numerous field trips.
 Most of the field trips have published guidebooks, while others simply had handouts.
 Visited localities have included active mining operations such as phosphate, limestone, shell and heavy minerals as well as springs, rivers, sinkholes, beach and coastal areas, caves and carbonate reefs.
-SEGS maintains its own publication series of field trip guidebooks.
-To date, there have been 40 guidebooks published and many of these are available through the SEGS in print form, and a limited number of guides have been scanned as electronic document files.
+SEGS maintains its own publication series of field trip guidebooks (see our publications page).

 The SEGS hosted the 1964 Geological Society of America national meeting in Miami Beach and the 1969 GCAGS/GCS-SEPM in Miami Beach.
 It also organized and hosted the 1980 symposium on the Miocene of the Southeastern United States.
 The SEGS assisted with the hosting of the 1983 and 1993 meetings of the Southeastern Section of the Geological Society of America in Tallahassee and the 1985 Geological Society of America national meeting in Orlando.